rdw100/blazor-charts/Blazor.Charts.ChartJs/README.md

 ﻿# Blazor ChartJS
-This Blazor demonstration project was created using Visual Studio 2019 16.8.3, .NET 5, &amp; ChartJS 2.9.4.
-The objective is to invoke ChartJS from a Blazor Server app.
+This Blazor demonstration project was created using Visual Studio 2019 16.8.3, .NET 5, & Chart.js 2.9.4.
+The objective is to invoke Chart.js from a Blazor Server app.

-## Steps
+## Steps (Summary)
 1. Add Chart.js to the project.
 	* Create JS folder in wwwroot.
-	* Download Chart.bundle.min.js from https://github.com/chartjs/Chart.js to JS.
+	* Download Chart.bundle.min.js from [Chart.js Github](https://github.com/chartjs/Chart.js) to JS.

 2. Add Chart.razor to the project.
 	* Create Components folder in root.